-In the next 14 verses Paul will give Timothy, and all pastors, principles for allocating aid to the widows.
+In the next 14 verses, Paul will give Timothy and all church leaders principles for allocating aid to widows.
 And these instructions contain seven principles I think apply to every church's benevolence ministry...

-Here's the first principle, never contribute to someone else's irresponsibility.
-Paul tells us in verse 3, "Honor widows who are really widows."
+Principle number one, never contribute to someone else's irresponsibility.
+Paul tells us in verse 3, 5:3 "Honor widows who are really widows."

-You'd think a "real widow" would be easy to identify.
+You'd think a 5:3 "real widow" would be easy to identify.
 But in Paul's mind a true widow, who is a candidate for benevolence, involved more than losing a husband.
 A real widow had to meet certain qualifications...

-In the same way, a truly poor person is more than a person who doesn't have savings.
-Maybe he gambled away his paycheck, or she refuses to work.
-To assess the legitimacy of the need investigation is required.
+And in the same way, a truly poor person is more than a person who doesn't have savings.
+Maybe he gambled away his pay or refuses to work.
+To assess the legitimacy of the need, investigation is required.

-I'll never forget the fellow who came to CC one night with a sad sob story.
+I'll never forget the fellow who came to CC one night with a sad sob-story.
 He pulled on everyone's heart-strings.
 Some men of the church decided to help him.
 The next day I heard Clark Howard on the radio warn of a con-man fleecing churches in Atlanta.
 Our guy fit Clark's description...
 I realized we'd been snookered.

-Another time we had a man walk into the church and ask to use the telephone.
+Another time a man walk into the church and asked to use the phone.
 He said he had car problems.
-Nobody noticed he talked for over an hour...

-When we got our phone bill we discovered he'd called India!
-Evidently, his mechanic was in Bombay.

-Imagine the tow charge from Georgia to India!
+Nobody noticed he talked over an hour.
+When we got our bill, we saw he'd called India!
+Evidently, his mechanic was in Bombay!
+Imagine the tow charge from Atlanta to India!
+It would've been as much as the telephone call.

-It astonishes me that there're people brazen enough to con a church, but it happens.
+It astonishes me that there are people brazen enough to con a church, but it happens.
 Not everyone who says or seems to be in need is indeed a needy person.
 We should always want to help, but first investigate.

-For Paul says, "But if any widow has children or grandchildren, let them first learn to show piety at home and to repay their parents; for this is good and acceptable before God."
-If a church helped a lady who had an able family member at home, the church's charity was undermining the family's responsibility.
+For Paul says, ^{5:4} "But if any widow has children or grandchildren, let them first learn to show piety at home and to repay their parents; for this is good and acceptable before God."
+If a church helps a lady who has able family members in the loop; then the church's charity is undermining the family's responsibility.